Last Updated on

 - Do not let others kiss your newborn as people can carry bacteria or virus in their throats even without showing symptoms.

-- As you do not yet know if your baby has allergies or sensitivities, ask that others do not wear strong cologne or perfumes if they want to hold the baby.
+- As you do not yet know if your baby has allergies or sensitivities, ask the visitors not to wear strong cologne or perfumes if they want to hold the baby.

 - If your baby starts to cry, ask to have him or her back as she needs you.
 She may need to be changed or fed, or simply needs your comfort after being handled by people she doesn’t know.